gelsogrove/shopME/docs/other/prompt_agent.md

 4. **SHOW CART**: When user asks "show cart", "what's in my cart", display current cart using the table format
 5. **CLEAR CART**: When user says "clear cart", "empty cart", reset cart to empty array
 6. **AFTER ANY CART CHANGE**: Immediately show the UPDATED cart in the SAME response, using the standard table format.
 Do NOT wait for the user to ask "show cart".
+7. **🧹 AUTOMATIC CART CLEANUP**: After calling confirmOrderFromConversation() and generating the checkout link, IMMEDIATELY clear the cart array to empty [] and inform the user that the cart has been cleared to prevent duplicate orders.

 **Example Cart Operations:**